The Bitcoin Train Chugs Forward After a Thrilling Couple of Weeks

-This week the world of bitcoin and cryptocurrencies was exciting, as usual, as there typically is never a dull day in this environment.
+This week the world of bitcoin and cryptocurrencies was exciting, as usual, as they’re typically is never a dull day in this environment.
 A vast majority of bitcoiners focused in on the statements of JP Morgan’s chief executive Jamie Dimon when he called bitcoin a “fraud.”
 Following this, some bitcoin proponents figured out JP Morgan Securities Ltd. purchased a bunch of bitcoin-based exchange-traded notes for clients.
 After that, a company filed a complaint with Swedish financial regulators saying that JP Morgan and boss Jamie Dimon manipulated the market.

 Coinmama’s Weekly Roundup